thisisbrad/ReduxWorkshop/Lecture/script.md

 - step 15 is the starting point for everyone
 -

-* now bring in store to
+* now bring in store to Services

+- replace contacts in the render
+- replace setState with dispatch

+* now why is our view updating?

+- how can we bind react and redux in a clean manner